armory/demoapp/README.md

 ## Configuring For "Bad Behavior":

 Out of the box, the app should run a fairly well-behaved web service.
-If you configure the environment variable `BAD_BEHAVIOR` to anything, the system will start to introduce, well, "bad behaviors":
+If you configure the environment variable `BAD_BEHAVIOR` to "yes", the system will start to introduce, well, "bad behaviors":

   * All requests will be slowed down by 250-750ms (random delay)